-A simple appetizer of Baked Brie cheese topped with honey, toasted walnuts, and fresh rosemary.
+A simple appetizer of Baked Brie cheese topped with honey, walnuts, dried cherries and rosemary.
 Serve with bread, crackers, and fruit for dipping.
 Ready in about 10 minutes!

 Christmas and New Year’s Eve are pretty much an excuse for me to eat my body weight in cheese.
 My cheese consumption at the end of December is record breaking, and I couldn’t be happier about it.

 You know I love (and I mean LOVE) putting together a cheese board.
 A couple years ago my family started a tradition of having a cheese board every New Year’s Eve.
 I get a variety of cheeses, fruit, bread, jams, nuts, and dried fruits and I pile it all onto a big board.
 It is HEAVENLY.
 Also to be noted, this “cheese board tradition” was orchestrated solely by yours truly.
 Can’t stop, won’t stop.

 So, let’s talk about Baked Brie!
 You can top Baked Brie with just about anything and it will be delicious.
 I love this combination of crunchy walnuts, floral honey, and earthy rosemary.
 You can also add dried cherries or dried cranberries for a pop of color and a punch of sweet-tart flavor.

 You can make this recipe with a round wheel of Brie or a wedge (you can see it pictured both ways).
 Depending on how many people you’re serving, you can easily change this recipe to accommodate a larger or smaller piece of Brie.

 - Place your Brie in a small casserole dish or cast iron skillet.
 You can use a wheel of Brie or a wedge.